Sakhalinfox/orangepill.dev/_posts/2023-01-25-guide-restrict-domains-nostr-signer-extensions.md

   This should create a new folder `dist` in your current directory.

 - Install [Web-ext](https://github.com/mozilla/web-ext) command line tool provided by Mozilla by referring to their GitHub page, using npm or on Linux from your distro's repository.
-We will use this tool to build an extension zip file from the contents of the `dist` folder.
-After installation, run the below command in the extensions root folder, i.e; the folder in which you extracted the `.xpi` file:
+We will use this tool to build an extension zip file from within the `dist` folder, so change your directory to `nos2x-fox/dist`.

+  After installing `web-ext`, run the below command in the folder `nos2x-fox/dist`:

   ```
   web-ext build
   ```

-  This should create an extension zip file in `dist/web-ext-artifacts/`
+  This should create an extension zip file in `nos2x-fox/dist/web-ext-artifacts/`

   > **Note**: At this point the `.zip` file extension that got built using web-ext is an unsigned extension.
 This means that you will not be able to install it in Firefox just yet.
 Firefox blocks installation of unsigned extensions to prevent malicious extensions from running.
 The expectation is that you will need to submit and upload the zip file Add-on to Mozilla for a review of the permissions and code, which is mostly automated, and you should then be able to distribute it manually or publish it on the Mozilla extension store.
   {: .notice--info}